Kaketo/multi-label-cs-fs/README.md

 **How to use?**

-Just follow the instructions in the script `experiment.R` which You can find in the root directory of this repository.
+Just follow the instructions in the script `experiments.Rmd` which You can find in the root directory of this repository.